akthanon/easy_hadoop/README.md

 # easy_hadoop

-easy_hadoop is a collection of shell scripts designed to simplify the setup and use of Apache Hadoop in three different modes:
+easy_hadoop is a collection of scripts designed to simplify the setup and use of Apache Hadoop in three different modes:

 Standalone